 -

-Disadvantages of chain oil
+Disadvantages of oil for chains

 -

-Retains more dirt: Due to its density, the oil attracts and accumulates more dust and mud, which increases friction.
+Retains more dirt: Due to its density, oil attracts and accumulates more dust and mud, which increases friction.

 -